-WBCs, also called leukocytes, are an important part of the immune system.
-These cells help fight infections by attacking bacteria, viruses, and germs that invade the body.
+White blood cells, also called leukocytes, are an important part of the immune system.
+They originate in the bone marrow but move throughout the bloodstream.
+These cells help fight infection by attacking bacteria, viruses, and germs that invade the body.

 The types of cells that make up WBCs usually fall within a normal percentage of your overall WBC count.

-The normal percentages of the types of WBCs in your overall count are usually in these ranges, according to the Leukemia & Lymphoma Society (LLS):
+The normal percentages of the types of WBCs in your overall count are usually in these ranges, according to the LLS:

 |Type of WBC||Normal percentage of overall WBC count|